 Park Bench Refurbishment and Adoption / Replacement

-Our survey conducted in March 2011 revealed that there are 33 benches in the park, excluding the 3 all-metal ones inside the Infants Play Area.
-23 of the benches are commemorative but 10 of them are not.
+Our survey conducted in March 2011 revealed that there were 33 benches in the park, excluding the 3 all-metal ones inside the Infants Play Area.
+23 of the benches were commemorative but 10 of them were not.
 Of the non-commemorative benches, 1 needed to be replaced and 7 were candidates for adoption and refurbishment or to be replaced with new benches.